pd0220/BPOK-Complex_Numbers_Class/README.md

 # BPOK-Complex_Numbers_Class
-## This project is made by physic students in order to develop our skills with programming and advanced physics.
+## This project is made by physic students in order to develop our skills in programming and physics.
-### Every header, function, code or any part of this repo made by beginners !
+### Every header, function, code or any part of this repo is made by beginners !